pubware/plugin/README.md

 ## Flags

-Plugins support CLI flags that can modify the execution of various utility methods and lifecycle hooks.
-The following flags are available:
+Plugins support flags that can modify the execution of various utility methods and lifecycle hooks:

 | Flag         | Description                                                                                                                                 |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------- |